How To Manage Server State With React Query

 import { QueryClient, QueryClientProvider } from "react-query";

-import { ReactQueryDevtools } from "react-query-devtools";const queryClient = new QueryClient({});const App = () => {
+const queryClient = new QueryClient({});const App = () => {

 return (